 Joan heard the familiar sound of the sails being set and felt them catching the wind.
-She leaned against the slope of the deck and listened as the gentle lapping of the waves against the hull, turned into the roar of a ship underway.
-For the next two days, she could relax completely and enjoy the rocking and swaying as the ship pushed its way through the waves.
+She leaned against the cabin wall and listened as the gentle lapping of the waves against the hull, turned into the roar of a ship underway.
+For the next few days, she could relax completely and enjoy the rocking and swaying as the ship pushed its way through the waves.

 The captain grimaced.
 ‘Sounds a horror!
 No, I have never seen anyone of that description anywhere near my boat.
 Judging from that description I have never met or even seen the man.
 However, Madame, I can see how badly this has affected you.
 You are safe on my boat but to give you increased peace of mind I will personally guard your door.’

 By the time the Elle had reached the open sea, Joan had removed her clothes, donned her nightdress, and snuggled under her wool-filled blanket.
 She consoled herself repeatedly that there was no way du Guesclin could reach her here!
 Loneliness overtook her.
 Thoughts of previous trips suddenly dominated her mind.

 Thierry d’Arques, the previous captain of the Elle had always looked after her well.
 She had travelled with him so often that in the end, they both knew that they were attracted to each other.
 He had the best-developed body of any man she had ever met.
 Huge shoulders and a narrow waist, rippling stomach, bulging thighs… He had once asked matter-of-factly, whether she slept well on board.